Pawsnfind/back-end/README.md

 `update(id, change)` -> Updates the change in admin note using the admin Id

 `remove(id)` -> Deletes the animal admin note by admin Id

+`getByIds(animalId, adminId)` -> Gets the animal admin note that matches both the animalId and adminId.